alirezakarimi92/2D-Truss-analysis/README.md

 # 2D-Truss-analysis
 analysis of strain and stress in elements of a 2D-truss in a m-file in Matlab.
-This project is done in Matlab using finite element methods To understanding how to use program, read Docs.docx in files.
+This project is done in Matlab using finite element methods. <br/>
+To understanding how to use program, read Docs.docx in files.